ZakirG/open-daw/README.md

 You may be prompted to install additional packages.
 Once the app is running, navigate to http://localhost:3000/ in your browser.

-##### Upcoming features for release 1.0:
+##### Upcoming features for version 0.1:
-- a dynamic grid to allow sequencing with eighth, 16th, and 32nd notes
+- A dynamic grid to allow sequencing with eighth, 16th, and 32nd notes
-- sequence presets
+- Sequence presets

-##### Feature goals for v2.0:
+##### Feature goals for version 0.2:
-- a midi-compatible piano roll
+- A midi-compatible piano roll
-- allow for user-uploaded audio tracks with preview waveforms
+- Allow for user-uploaded audio tracks with preview waveforms
-- more precise audio scheduling to avoid timing issues during paints
+- More precise audio scheduling to avoid timing issues during paints
 - VST-like track effects with the Web Audio API and <a href="http://sox.sourceforge.net/Docs/FAQ" target="_blank">SoX</a>
-- an undo button, a redo button, an undo history with human-readable action descriptions
+- An undo button, a redo button, an undo history with human-readable action descriptions
-- keyboard shortcuts
+- Keyboard shortcuts

 Project started 11/29/2016.